-The project management structure and procedures have been presented in detail in Deliverable D8.5 (submitted in M3 of the project).
+The project management structure and procedures have been initially presented in Deliverable D8.5 (submitted in M3) and further updated in D8.6 (submitted in M18).
 The project management structure aims at guaranteeing the proper progress and to control the project with respect to the project objectives and plans ensuring both the technical coordination amongst the partners and the strict enforcing of the max expenses budget.
 It was defined to clearly identify the responsible members of the various partners of the Consortium, as well as to optimise the communication between the various partners and coordinating committees.

 In addition, the management structure has been defined to secure reaching the project objectives within the given schedule while trying to reduce the management effort in the project to its minimum considering the number of partners.
-Although all partners in the project will actively participate in the management activities and are represented at the appropriate level, the project coordinator has tried to allocate a minimum manpower effort to them.
+Although all partners in the project actively participate in the management activities and are represented at the appropriate level, the project coordinator has tried to allocate a minimum manpower effort to them.